splewis/csgo-pug-setup/README.md

 Note that sourcemod also requires MetaMod:Source to be on the server.
 You can download it at http://www.sourcemm.net/downloads.

+Installing these simply means placing their files on the game server.
+Uploading them over FTP (for example, by FileZilla) is all you need to do.

 **As of 1.3.0, sourcemod 1.7 is required.**

 Download pugsetup.zip and extract the files to the game server.
+You only need to merge the ``cfg`` and ``addons`` folders from the downloaded zip archive.

  From the download, you should have installed the following (to the ``csgo`` directory):
 - ``addons/sourcemod/plugins/pugsetup.smx``
 - ``addons/sourcemod/translations/`` (the entire directory)
+- ``addons/sourcemod/data/pugsetup/`` (the entire directory)
 - ``addons/sourcemod/configs/pugsetup/`` (the entire directory)
 - ``cfg/sourcemod/pugsetup`` (the entire directory)

+**Once all of these are on the server, it should just work.** If you want to tweak the configs, maplists, or use the addon-plugins, read on.

 Sometimes it's easier to add features in a separate plugin than the core plugin.
 So, there are a few addon (**optional**) plugins included in the download:
 - ``pugsetup_autokicker``: kicks players that join when the game is already live, and players not selected by captains when using captain-player selection